aetheris-ai/aibom-generator/HF_files/aibom-generator/docs/AI_SBOM_API_doc.md

   -F "use_best_practices=true"
 ```

-**Expected Response**: HTML page with the generated AIBOM results.
+**Expected Response**: HTML page with the generated AI SBOM results.

 ## Web UI

-The API also provides a web user interface for generating AIBOMs without writing code:
+The API also provides a web user interface for generating AI SBOMs without writing code:

 **URL**: `https://aetheris-ai-aibom-generator.hf.space/`

 The web UI allows you to:
 1. Enter a Hugging Face model ID
 2. Configure generation options
-3. Generate an AIBOM
+3. Generate an AI SBOM
 4. View the results in a human-friendly format
-5. Download the generated AIBOM as a JSON file
+5. Download the generated AI SBOM as a JSON file

 ## Understanding the Field Checklist

 In the Field Checklist tab of the results page, you'll see a list of fields with check marks (✔/✘) and stars (★).
 Here's what they mean:

 - **Check marks**:
-  - ✔: Field is present in the AIBOM
+  - ✔: Field is present in the AI SBOM
-  - ✘: Field is missing from the AIBOM
+  - ✘: Field is missing from the AI SBOM

 - **Stars** (importance level):
-  - ★★★ (three stars): Critical fields - Essential for a valid and complete AIBOM
+  - ★★★ (three stars): Critical fields - Essential for a valid and complete AI SBOM
   - ★★ (two stars): Important fields - Valuable information that enhances completeness
   - ★ (one star): Supplementary fields - Additional context and details (optional)

+## Security Features

+The API includes several security features to protect against Denial of Service (DoS) attacks:

+1. **Rate Limiting**: Limits the number of requests a single IP address can make within a specific time window.

+2. **Concurrency Limiting**: Restricts the total number of simultaneous requests being processed to prevent resource exhaustion.

+3. **Request Size Limiting**: Prevents attackers from sending extremely large payloads that could consume memory or processing resources.

+4. **API Key Authentication** (optional): When configured, requires an API key for accessing API endpoints, enabling tracking and control of API usage.

+5. **CAPTCHA Verification** (optional): When configured for the web interface, helps ensure requests come from humans rather than bots.

 ## Notes on Using the API